Bruno-Vdr/vssg/Doc/Playground.md

 ![image](pictures/dot_build.png)

 Both command are equivalent.
-Many command are executed by the script to build the toy blog.
+Many commands are executed by the script to build the toy blog.

 ![image](pictures/built.png)